Inelukas/pet-app/README.md

 There's a hidden challenge in Furry Tails – try to unlock the mysterious Samantha!
 What secrets does she hold?
 Play through the game to find out!

-### Getting Started
+#

-Download and Install the App
+## Getting Started

-Head over to your preferred app store to download Furry Tails.
+Head over to vercel and play Furry Tails for free!

 ### Create Your First Pet

-Choose from the capybara, frog, or fox, and customize your new friend’s characteristics.
+Choose from special animals like capybara, frog, or fox, and customize your new friend’s characteristics.
 These choices will affect the way your pet interacts with the world!

 ### Interact and Play